lambdaclass/lambda_ethereum_rust/crates/l2/README.md

 - `make init-l2` - Starts the L2 node.
 - `make down-l2` - Stops the L2 node.
 - `make restart-l2` - Restarts the L2 node.

+#### Contracts

+- `make contract-deps` - Installs the libs used by the contracts in the foundry project.
+- `make clean-contract-deps` - Cleans the contract dependencies.
+- `make restart-contract-deps` - Restarts the contract dependencies (cleans and then installs).

 ## Local L1 Rich Wallets